Federal Hill Park: Present day

-Today, Federal Hill Park captures one of the most iconic views of the Inner Harbor.
-The "great red bank of clay" is now a big green hillside, used by picnickers and star-gazers.
+Today, Federal Hill Park offers one of the most prominent views of the Inner Harbor and downtown Baltimore.
+The "great red bank of clay" is now a green hillside with lawns used for picnicking and other passive recreation.
 Monuments commemorating history enhance the Park, cannons that once manned at Fort Federal Hill during the Civil War are featured, as well, embellishing the promenade that overlooks the downtown cityscape.
 Bikers, hikers and parents behind strollers are common in the park.

 Recreation

 At the foot of Federal Hill Park lie recreational features such as a basketball court (recently renovated by Baltimore-based Under Armour sportswear) and Rash Field, containing a variety of events and activities including beach volleyball and a gated kids playground area.